-Set your ham in the middle of the foil lined pan.
+Place ham in the middle of the foil-lined pan.

 If you don’t have a brush just use a big spoon and put gobs of the glaze on the ham and then smear it around a bit.

-Most of the gadgets we have in the kitchen are pretty much space taker-upers anyway.
+Most of the gadgets we have in the kitchen are pretty much space taker-uppers anyway.

 After your ham is baked it will look like this.

-Peel the foil back and brush ham with remaining glaze.
+Peel the tin foil back and baste ham with the remaining glaze.

-Return to oven and bake for 30 minutes more uncovered, or until lightly browned.
+Return to oven and bake ham for 30 minutes more uncovered, or until lightly browned.

-Remove from oven and allow to sit for ten minutes before slicing.
-Slice how you like and enjoy!
+Remove the from the and allow it to sit for 10 minutes before slicing.
+Slice ham how you like and enjoy!